craftcms/docs/docs/5.x/reference/field-types/radio-buttons.md

 # Radio Buttons Fields

-Radio Buttons fields give you a group of radio buttons, and allow the author to select a single value (or provide a custom one, when allowed).
+Radio buttons fields give you a group of [radio](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/radio) inputs, and allow the author to select a single value (or provide a custom one, when allowed).

 <!-- more -->